Taste & Smell

 About this Sativa Strain

 Also called the Hawaiian Dutch, this sativa-dominant cannabis plant (70% sativa/30% indica) produces cone-shaped buds with trichomes nearly as long as its orange pistils.
 True to its Hawaiian heritage, it smells heavily of tropical flowers and fruits, with a distinct splash of citrus peels and a dash of cane sugar.
 It won the 2014 Seattle Cannabis Cup award for Best Sativa.

 THC levels, on average, range from 17-20% THC, though some lab results return weights as high as 27%.

 Cannabis consumers will find a quick blast of energy from this strain.
 It’s best for elevating the mood, relieving stress, and generating a sense of creativity and contentment.
-Some patients find it good for treating mild pains and muscle spasticity.
+Some users say it's great for treating mild pains and muscle spasms.

 Dry mouth, red eyes, and bouts of anxiety are common side effects with this strain.